jojczykp/rabbitmq-msg/README.md

 ## Features

-* Short time buffering.
+* Reliability.

+  - ACKs between RabbitMQ and Producers/AuthProxy.
-  By queue expiry time (defined with policy in _rabbit_definitions.json_).
+  - Durable queue with expiry time (defined with policy in _rabbit_definitions.json_).

-  RabbitMQ waits for a while before dropping queue after Consumer disconnected, giving a chance to reconnect and consume messages delivered in the meantime.
+    That makes RabbitMQ to wait for a while before dropping queue after Consumer disconnected, giving a chance to reconnect and consume messages delivered in the meantime.

 * Security.

-  AuthProxy validates Consumer access token.
-Also drops connection when token expired.
+  - AuthProxy validates Consumer access token on incoming connection.
+  - AuthProxy drops connection when token expired.

 # Running steps